Mindphaka/data_science_datarockiebootcamp_8/README.md

 # data_science_datarockiebootcamp_8
 My data portfolio for data analyst role

-## What've I learnt from this bootcamp
+## Who am I?
+I am a pharmacist with a passion for pharmacogenetics and data science.
+I believe that data science has the potential to revolutionise the way we treat diseases and benefit preventive health care.
+I am excited to be a part of this field and am a fan of SQL, R and Python.
+I am eager to use my skills to make a difference in the world.

+## What did learn from the data science bootcamp?

-I've learn a lot of stuff related to data science skills.
-This boot camp composes of 10 sprints as follow;
+I gain a lot of transferable data science skills.
+This boot camp is composed of 10 sprints as follows;

 1. Intro to data science
 2. Spreadsheets
 3. Database (SQL)